Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Oklahoma has combined with its opponents to score more than 52.5 points only twice this year.

-- Kansas State has combined with its opponents to score more than 52.5 points in two games this season.
+- Oklahoma and its opponents have combined for 52.5 points -- this matchup's point total -- just two times this season.

 - The combined points per game average of the two teams, 67.1, is 14.6 points greater than Saturday's over/under.